quicwg/base-drafts/draft-ietf-quic-transport.md

-If packets received at the server's preferred address have a different source address than observed from the client during the handshake, the server MUST protect against potential attacks as described in {{address-spoofing}} and
+If packets received at the server's preferred address have a different source address than observed from the client during the handshake, the server MUST protect against potential attacks as described in Sections {{address-spoofing<}}
-{{on-path-spoofing}}.
+and {{on-path-spoofing<}}.
 In addition to intentional simultaneous migration, this might also occur because the client's access network used a different NAT binding for the server's preferred address.

 Servers SHOULD initiate path validation to the client's new address upon